DESIGNfromWITHIN/Foundation4-MODX/readme.txt

 This is a very minimal MODX Revolution template, with this template you can quickly install to start using the fantastic Foundation 4 framework.

+This template is created by Menno Pietersen (blog: http://designfromwithin.com, company: http://anyscreensize.com)

-For comments and suggestions please see the Github page: https://github.com/DESIGNfromWITHIN/Foundation4-MODX or get in touch on Twitter: @MennoPP
+For comments and suggestions please see the Github page: https://github.com/DESIGNfromWITHIN/Foundation4-MODX or get in touch on Twitter: @MennoPP https://twitter.com/MennoPP

 -----------------------------
 REQUIREMENTS